AmritaBh/AmritaBh.github.io/_pages/teaching&service.md

 ### Fall 2023: Project Coordinator & Invited Speaker: CSE 472 - Social Media Mining

 I served as the Project Coordinator and an Invited Speaker for the course CSE 472: Social Media Mining, offered by my Ph.D advisor Dr. Huan Liu, in Fall 2023.
-As project coordinnator: I was in charge of designing a course project, mentoring and assisting students, and grading the final projects.
+As a project coordinator, I was in charge of designing a course project, mentoring and assisting students, and grading the final projects.
 Project topic I designed: **Large Language Models as Components in a Machine Learning Pipeline**.

 Invited lecture on:  A Primer on Large Language Models